 Although it is possible to speak Latin and Greek, it is not necessary and most teaching approaches focus on reading and writing.
 Therefore for learners who find the need to speak and listen in other languages challenging, these languages offer an additional benefit.

 A research project at the University of Oxford is currently underway to explore what impact learning Latin has on children’s cognitive development.
 From the initial research findings, it would appear that there is a strong positive correlation between the learning of Latin and the development of literacy skills at KS2.
 In some cases, huge leaps have been made.
 The study will run until 2018 when final results will be published.

 Classics is one of the most varied and interdisciplinary of all subjects and can include literature, history, philosophy, art and archaeology.

-During summer term 2017, we ran a Roman Cookery workshop for KS2/KS3 groups and we plan to offer this again in spring/summer 2018.
-We also hope to develop a third workshop for schools in 2018.
-If you have any suggestions for future workshop topics or if you would like to discuss how we can support your school in this way, please contact email@example.com.
+In 2016/2017, we ran a Roman Cookery workshop for KS2/KS3 groups.
+In 2017/18, we offered Dr Hannah-Marie Chidwick's highly successful 'Experiencing War in the Roman World' workshops, along with student-led workshops on the Homeric World, and Myth and Religion.
+We hope to develop further workshops this year.
+If you have any suggestions for topics, or if you would like to discuss how we can support your school in this way, please contact firstname.lastname@example.org.